Glen Shiel Battlefield

 Murray was now threatened from two sides.
 He marched his men south into Glen Shiel, reasoning quite correctly that it would be easier to defend the narrow pass where the Inverness road made its way up the glen.

-In a battle lasting 3 hours the Jacobites were overwhelmed, and Seaforth was injured.
+In a battle lasting three hours, the Jacobites were overwhelmed, and Seaforth was injured.
 The Jacobites fled for their lives, many of them escaping in a thick fog, while the Spanish troops were forced to surrender.
 They were briefly imprisoned but a peace treaty with Spain led to their release and they were sent home.

 The Battle took place on the slopes of Sgurr na Ciste Duibhe, which has a secondary peak called Sgurr nan Spainteach (The Peak of the Spaniards) so named after the Spanish soldiers who fought in the battle.